-From mission trips and local service projects where students are encouraged to grow spiritually, to strong academic classes, to drama, choir, band, speech and debate or photography, the junior high provides excellence.
+From mission trips and local service projects where students are encouraged to grow spiritually, to strong academic classes, to drama, choir, band or speech and debate, the junior high provides excellence.
 A competitive athletic program rounds out a school where students are inspired to excellence.
-Students are challenged and rewarded in a variety of arena and are eager and ready to approach the challenges of senior high school.
+Students are challenged and rewarded in a variety of arenas and are eager and ready to approach the challenges of senior high school.

 We work to help students become good citizens by teaching them the rights and responsibilities of citizens.
 We teach the ability to discuss and deliberate issues, to choose leaders, to take an active role in the community, and to participate in civic affairs.
 We endow every student with the intellectual and ethical power to pursue his or her own interests and to develop the judgment and character needed in society.